melmanm/melmanm.github.io/_posts/2024-03-07-article-14-blazor-wasm-authorization-to-web-api-with-azure-b2c.md

 it is required, since the `appSettings.json` section related with Azure AD B2C settings is named `AzureAdB2C`.

-## Blazor application obtains the authorization to the Web API
+## Blazor application obtains authorization to the Web API

 Now, let's focus on how to enable blazor application to obtain the access token from Azure AD B2C, and use it to request data from Web API `/weatherforecast` endpoint.